Croatia–Slovenia relations: History

 Before 1991, both countries were part of Yugoslavia.
 On June 26, 1991, a mutual recognition agreement was signed by both countries.
 Diplomatic relations between both countries were established on February 6, 1992.
 In a series of high-level meetings since the latter half of 1998, Slovenia and Croatia have been engaged in settling bilateral differences, a process which accelerated after the death of Croatian President Franjo Tuđman in 1999.

-Since May 2004, Slovenia has been a member of the European Union, whereas Croatia was still negotiating for the admission.
-This strengthened Slovenian negotiation position in the disputes between the two states.
-Slovenia has supported the accession of Croatia to the European Union, but has demanded that the opened bilateral questions be resolved before Croatia's accession to the Union.
+In 2004, Slovenia joined the European Union, along with a handful of other countries.
+As Slovenia acceded to the European Union (EU) in 2004, it leveraged this position to blockade Croatia's candidacy in 2013 to join the EU in order to settle some of these disputes.
+The two states allowed the European Commission to successfully arbitrate which saw to Croatia's membership in the EU and NATO that year.

-The problem escalated in 2008 with Slovenia's blockade of Croatia's EU accession that lasted into 2009 before the two countries agreed to an EU-sponsored arbitration.
-On 3 March 2013, Croatia and Slovenia reach an agreement on Ljubljana Bank.
+On 3 March 2013, Croatia and Slovenia reached an agreement on Ljubljanska banka.
 A month after that, the Parliament of Slovenia unanimously ratified the Croatian accession treaty.
+Croatia joined NATO in 2009.
+Slovenia joined NATO in 2004.
+Croatia joined the EU in 2013.
+Slovenia joined the EU in 2004.